edx/insights/README.md

 The model behind Insights is the app store model:
 ![App store](docs/app_store.png)
-We provide a runtime.
+As with an app store (Android shown above), we provide a runtime.
 This runtime provides a fixed set of technologies (Python, numpy, scipy, pylab, pandas, mongo, a cache, etc.).
 If you restrict yourself to this runtime, anyone running Insights can host your analytic.
 If you'd like to move outside this set of tools, you can do that too, but then you may have to host your own analytics server.

 Comparison to other systems:
 * Tincan is an SOA and a format for streaming analytics.
 Insights is